 The federal Adjustable Interest Rate (LIBOR) Act (LIBOR Act) was signed into law on March 15, 2022.
 The federal legislation provides a statutory fallback mechanism on a nationwide basis to replace LIBOR with a benchmark rate, selected by the Federal Reserve Board and based on SOFR, for certain contracts that reference LIBOR and contain no or insufficient fallback provisions.
-The LIBOR Act requires a federal rulemaker to implement the provisions of the Act, which is yet to be proposed.
+The Federal Reserve Board has proposed a rule to implement certain provisions of the LIBOR Act.
+The proposed rule is subject to public comment, but is required by the LIBOR Act to be finalized no later than September 12, 2022.
 On April 6, 2021, a New York state law became effective that applies to US dollar LIBOR-based contracts, securities, and instruments governed under New York law.
 The New York law and other similar state laws were superseded by the LIBOR Act.

-On July 29, 2021, the Alternative Reference Rates Committee (the "ARRC") formally announced that Term SOFR is an appropriate fallback to LIBOR to be used for certain types of currently outstanding loans, floating rate notes (which would include certain outstanding Systemwide Debt Securities) and derivatives based on LIBOR when LIBOR is discontinued or deemed unrepresentative, and, in more limited circumstances, for new loans, floating rate notes and other transactions, including certain derivatives.
-The ARRC's support of Term SOFR is expected to increase the volume of transactions quoted in SOFR, supporting the the transition away from LIBOR.
+On July 29, 2021, the Alternative Reference Rates Committee (the "ARRC") formally announced that CME Term SOFR is an appropriate fallback to LIBOR to be used for certain types of currently outstanding loans, floating rate notes (which would include certain outstanding Systemwide Debt Securities) and derivatives based on LIBOR when LIBOR is discontinued or deemed unrepresentative, and, in more limited circumstances, for new loans, floating rate notes and other transactions, including certain derivatives.
+CME Term SOFR are forwardlooking rates published by CME Group Benchmark Administration Limited for 1-month.
+3-month.
+6month and 12-month tenors.
+The ARRC's support of CME Term SOFR is expected to increase the volume of transactions quoted in SOFR, supporting the the transition away from LIBOR.